michaeluno/Fetch-Tweets/readme.txt

 == Changelog ==

 = 2.4.5 =
+- Added an option to disable content security policy warnings which appear in the browser console when the Follow button is displayed.
 - Refined some form fields in the plugin setting page.
 - Fixed broken links in extension and template lists.
 - Fixed a bug in the Single template that media elements were not shown.